-I wanted to write up a a page describing the modified game rules we will be using.
-We are using Old-School Essentials as our core system.
-Basically we are using Old-School Essentials Advanced Fantasy with "some" house rules" and some "slight" adjustments to the races and classes "a slight reskinning of them to bring them over to the Middle-earth setting" and also to bring them up to scale with 1st edition since most of the encounters and such will be mostly from 1st edition Advanced DUngeons & Dragons.
+I wanted to write up a page describing the modified game rules we will be using.
+We are using Old-School Essentials as our core system rules.
+Basically we are using Old-School Essentials with "some" house rules" and some "slight" adjustments to the races and classes " a slight reskinning of them to bring them over to the Middle-earth setting" and also to bring them up to scale with 1st edition since most of the encounters and such will be mostly from 1st edition Advanced Dungeons & Dragons.

 You can find all of the playable races & classes, that will be available to play.
 Most of these have either been reskinned, adjusted and some are completely homebrewed from scratch.